Lire en Francais

 Quick answer

-For candidates using official French results in Canadian immigration planning, TEF Canada and TCF Canada are the key federal French test options to compare.
-The right choice depends on the format you can score on most reliably and on how those results fit your broader immigration timeline.
+For most federal Canada PR planning, the practical answer comes down to TEF Canada or TCF Canada.
+The better choice depends on the format you can score on most reliably, the score band you need, and how those results fit your broader timeline.

 Main answer

-TEF Canada and TCF Canada are the key French tests to compare
+TEF Canada and TCF Canada are the main French exam paths to compare

 What matters most